2023 Turkey–Syria earthquakes: Health concerns

-Due to below-freezing temperatures in the affected areas in both Turkey and Syria, the mayor of Hatay, Lütfü Savaş, warned about the hypothermia risk.
+Due to below-freezing temperatures in the affected areas in both Turkey and Syria, the mayor of Hatay, Lütfü Savaş, warned about the risk of hypothermia.
 In Adiyaman Province, some residents trapped under rubble died from hypothermia.

 Concerns arose regarding the possible spread of infection in areas where sanitation facilities were damaged or unfunctional.
 Due to water shortage experienced in both countries, many survivors could not shower.
 International health organizations said the shortage of clean water would be a public health risk.
 The World Health Organization said water shortage "increases the risk of waterborne diseases and outbreaks of communicable diseases."

 On 18 February, Turkey's Health Minister Fahrettin Koca said there was an increase in intestinal and upper respiratory infection cases but "numbers did not pose a serious threat to public health."
 At a stadium serving as shelter in Kahramanmaraş, a clinic managed by 15 to 30 medics attended up to 10,000 patients in the day.
 The clinic provided tetanus shots and sanitary items to residents.
 Many people at the stadium were unable to shower and the six toilets were unable to accommodate to the large number of people.
 In Antakya, residents said more portable toilets were needed.

 Health authorities in Turkey had to ensure earthquake survivors were free of disease.
 The World Health Organization collaborated with local authorities to monitor the rates of waterborne diseases, seasonal influenza and COVID-19 among the affected.